Tantum ergo

-"Tantum ergo" is the incipit of the last two verses of Pange lingua, a Medieval Latin hymn composed by St Thomas Aquinas circa A.D.
+"Tantum ergo" is the incipit of the last two verses of Pange lingua, a Medieval Latin hymn composed by St. Thomas Aquinas circa A.D.
 1264.
-The "Genitori genitoque" and "Procedenti ab utroque" portions are adapted from Adam of Saint Victor's sequence for Pentecost.
+The phrases "Genitori genitoque" and "Procedenti ab utroque" for the Blessed Trinity as the closing doxology are adapted from Adam of Saint Victor's sequence for Pentecost.
 The hymn's Latin incipit literally translates to "Therefore so great".